Is Grace Ever A License to Sin?

 ANTINOMIANISM & FALSE GRACE

-Antinomianism is the false belief that because God’s grace exists, then there are no moral laws which God expects Christians to obey.
+Antinomianism is a distorted view of grace which teaches that since God’s grace exists, then there are no moral laws which God expects Christians to obey.
 Therefore the belief is that a Christian can wilfully and rebelliously live a lifestyle of lying, cheating, sexual immorality and all sorts of sins, and still call him/herself a “Christian”.

 Antinomianism falsely presumes that God no longer cares about sin or our sinful lifestyle.
 In fact, most professing Christians who are antinomian, prefer not to speak about sin or to expose sinful behavior.